 - The National Health and Medical Research Council (NHMRC) and the Australian Research Council (ARC) encourage all researchers applying for funding to have an ORCID iD

 - Many publishers are now requiring ORCID iDs during publication submission

 - Many of the large indexing databases including Scopus, Web of Science and Crossref support ORCID

 How do I get an ORCID iD?

-Log in to ROS and follow the instructions in the ROS Help Guide on how to register.
+Log in to ROS and navigate to My Profile > Settings > Automatic Claiming.
+Click the ORCID link and you will be prompted to enter your existing ORCID or register a new one.
 It is quick and easy to register and connect your research to your new ORCID iD.
 By registering via ROS you will also link the ORCID iD to your ROS profile.
 Once set up as a trusted source, ROS can claim publications from your ORCID profile automatically for you.
+Note: ROS will only claim publications connected to your ORCID profile via third-party services (such as CrossRef, Dimensions, Web of Science).
+It will not claim records that have been manually added to your ORCID profile.
 Don't forget to use your ORCID iD on every research activity or output to ensure your ORCID iD connects all of your research.

 Already have an ORCID iD?